 How to Simplify Your Circuit Replication with Multi-Channel Design

 There are many users, however, who have not worked with hierarchical designs and feel more comfortable using a flat design methodology.
-Or some projects may just be too simple to warrant setting the entire design as hierarchical.
-Whatever the case, there are a number of legitimate occasions wherein the Project is set up as flat, but circuit replication is necessary within a single schematic and as part of a hierarchy to enable circuit replication and design reuse.
+Some projects might be too simple to warrant setting an entire design as hierarchical.
+Whatever the case, there are a number of legitimate occasions where a Project is set up as flat, but circuit replication is necessary within a single schematic and as part of a hierarchy to enable circuit replication and design reuse.
 How can this be done?

-Step 1 - Schematic Design, Creation, & Replication
+Step 1 - Schematic Design and Circuit Replication

-The Channel_1 now needs to be copied and pasted to Channel_2.
-If the reference designators have already been set for the base , go to the DXP™ menu and then to Preferences.
+Go to the Tools menu while and select Preferences.
 Expand the Schematic group and select the Graphical Editing section.
-In the Options area, enable the “Reset Designators on Paste” option.
+In the Options area, make sure the “Reset Designators on Paste” option is enabled.

 Step 2 - Setup for Circuit Board Project Options

-The next step is to set the Project Options to automate the Component Class and Room generation.
-To do this, we’ll go to Project/Project Options and switch to the Class Generation tab.
+The next step is to set the Project Options to automate Component Class and Room generation.
+To do this, we’ll go to Project > Project Options and switch to the Class Generation tab.

 We need to ensure that the checkboxes for Component Classes and Generate Rooms are enabled for all multi-channel sheets.
 Any other sheets are optional.
 To finish up, we’ll close the Project Options dialog and save all schematic documents, as well as the Project file.

-The final step is to create and save a new PCB schematic file, then use Design/Import Changes… to populate the circuit board.
+The final step is to create and save a new PcbDoc file, then use Design > Import Changes… to populate the circuit board.
 Ensure that the ECO includes the creation of the Component Classes and Rooms.
 If not, recheck the Project Options setup in the previous step.
 The PCB schematic will then be populated with the Rooms once the components are imported into the blank PCB.